jscottsmith/react-scroll-parallax/documentation/docs/usage/components/parallax-provider.md

 ## Example: Scroll Container

-By default the <ParallaxProvider\> defaults to the document scrolling element.
+By default the <ParallaxProvider\> uses the document scrolling element.
 If your app's overflow is a unique element you need to provide the element as the `scrollContainer`.
 Here's how:

 ```tsx
 import * as React from 'react';